upkie/palimpsest/README.md

 ## Alternatives

-* [mc_rtc::DataStore](https://github.com/jrl-umi3218/mc_rtc/blob/master/include/mc_rtc/DataStore.h) - can hold more general value types, like lambda functions, but does not serialize.
+* [mc\_rtc::DataStore](https://github.com/jrl-umi3218/mc_rtc/blob/master/include/mc_rtc/DataStore.h) - can hold more general value types, like lambda functions, but does not serialize.
 * [nlohmann::json](https://github.com/nlohmann/json) - most user-friendly library of this list, serializes to MessagePack and other binary formats, but not designed for speed.
+* [Protocol Buffers](https://developers.google.com/protocol-buffers/) - good fit if you have a fixed schema (keys don't change at all) that you want to serialize to and from.
 * [RapidJSON](https://github.com/Tencent/rapidjson/) - low memory footprint, can serialize to MessagePack using other [related projects](https://github.com/Tencent/rapidjson/wiki/Related-Projects), but has linear lookup complexity as it stores dictionaries [as lists of key-value pairs](https://github.com/Tencent/rapidjson/issues/102).
 * [std::map](https://www.cplusplus.com/reference/map/map/) - best pick if your values all have the same type and you don't need nested dictionaries.
 * [std::unordered\_map](https://www.cplusplus.com/reference/unordered_map/unordered_map/) - similar use case to ``std::map``, this variant usually perform faster on average.